 Organizations increasingly recognize the value of sales enablement.
-According to the 4th Annual Sales Enablement Study from CSO Insights, the research division of Miller Heiman Group, 61 percent of companies report having a sales enablement function.
+According to the 4th Annual Sales Enablement Study from CSO Insights, the research division of Miller Heiman Group, 61 percent of companies report having sales enablement strategies.
 This is triple the percentage of companies that offered sales enablement resources just five years ago.
 Unfortunately, according to the same study, just 34 percent of these companies report meeting their sales enablement expectations.
 To create a sales enablement strategy that produces the results you seek, it’s critical to recognize that sales enablement requires sustained investment of time and resources.
 Beyond the investment, it’s most important to align with the customer’s path.
 Otherwise, sales enablement will not move the needle in a transformational way for your business.
 Let’s explore five must-have ingredients for improving sales enablement practices in your organization.

 - Align Sales Enablement with Strategic Business Goals

 Before developing robust sales enablement services, start with a foundational understanding of why you are investing in the initiative.
-To achieve long-term success, you must define how sales enablement aligns with your organization’s strategic business goals.
+To achieve long-term success, you must define how sales enablement best practices align with your organization’s strategic business goals.
 Starting here helps to secure buy-in from key stakeholders in the organization, including the c-suite, marketing, customer service and other roles who will support the sales enablement function.
 These conversations with key stakeholders are mandatory to develop an aligned sales enablement strategy and charter.

 Then, look at your companies strategic business goals.
 For example, if your company’s focus is to transition to a new business model over a five-year horizon, the sales enablement strategy must align with this goal.
 Once the strategic goals for sales enablement are in place, inventory all existing sales enablement content, including customer-facing content (such as presentations and white papers) and internal enablement content (such as playbooks and value messaging guides).
 Then revise or discard those that don’t align with current business goals.
 Similarly, review the sales training services you currently offer to ensure they optimally support reps throughout each stage of the customer’s path.
-These steps allow you to develop clarity around how sales enablement contributes to your organizational strategic goals.
+These steps allow you to develop clarity around how sales enablement consulting contributes to your organizational strategic goals.

 - Develop a Sales Enablement Charter for Your Organization